Van Life Guide to Winter Road Trips in a Campervan

 Make sure not just to pack your food and drink, but to pack that which you can prepare.
-Luckily, our rentals include a sink, gas cooker, fridge & microwave.
+Luckily, our rentals include a sink, gas cooker, fridge, and microwave.

-In case you find yourself in an area without electricity, or you don’t want to be on devices constantly, plan to pack a good book, board games or music.
+In case you find yourself in an area without electricity or wifi, or you don’t want to be on devices constantly, plan to pack a good book, board games, or music.
 It’s a great way to pass the time, especially if the weather gets a bit too extreme to be outside.